T

 landmark

-Known as the 'Inca Baths,' this site features well-preserved water channels and fountains, suggesting it was a place for ritual bathing or water worship.
+Known as the 'Inca Baths,' this site features well-preserved Inca stonework with running water channels and fountains, believed to have been a place for water worship or relaxation for Inca royalty.

 • Part of the Boleto Turístico.